 I Audited My Own Site With AVR v1.1.0.
 Here Is What I Found.

 The first comprehensive 8-section AVR v1.1.0 audit of chudi.dev produced AGENT-READY 3/3 on §2.7 but only 40/100 on Fact-Block Density.
-Here is the full audit and what it would take to fix every failing check.
+Here is the full audit, plus the 2026-06-03 update where remediation lifted the root and framework pages to a verified 100/100 EXTRACTABLE.

 Why this matters

 chudi.dev passed every infrastructure check (Sections 1+2+6) but failed Fact-Block Density (40/100).
 The framework page scored 51/100.
-The gap is content shape, not infrastructure.
-The remediation plan is three rules, not a re-architecture.
+The gap was content shape, not infrastructure.
+Update 2026-06-03: the three-rule remediation shipped and both pages now score a verified 100/100 EXTRACTABLE.

 The AI Visibility Readiness Framework moved to v1.1.0 last week.
 The new spec adds three audit sections nobody else tracks: WebMCP Agent Readiness (§2.7), Fact-Block Density (§3.7), and Citation Decay Rate (§7).
 I ran the full audit against chudi.dev on 2026-05-23 at 07:00 UTC.
 Here is the report.